Explore diverse experiences of people during the Holocaust

 Everyday Life: Roles, Motives, and Choices During the Holocaust

-Find sources that explore the difficult choices and new social and political pressures confronted by individuals during the Holocaust.
+Find sources exploring the difficult choices and pressures that confronted people during the Holocaust.

 Create an Account for Personalized Features